Understanding Layer 2 security in Network Architecture for FCX Certification

 • Devices Involved:

-Encompasses switches, bridges including any process networks interface cards (NICs).
+Encompasses switches, bridges including any process network interface cards (NICs).

 • Addressing: